Seaman Transportation Department

 Our basic philosophy is based on three areas: SAFETY, Efficiency, and Service, in that order.
 We strive to provide adequate service at a reasonable cost to our patrons.
 We cannot stop at every house, wait for students, or adjust our pick-up and drop-off routes to meet the schedule of individual families.

 These rules apply anytime the pupil is riding a school bus (regular routes, activity or field trips).
 In addition, on activity or field trips, pupils shall follow directions of a teacher or a chaperone appointed by the school.

 By state law, the driver is in charge of all passengers while they are loading, unloading and riding the bus.

 Any act that may endanger the safety of others may be cause for temporary or permanent suspension of bus riding privileges.

 Prior to Loading:

-- Pupils must be on time!
-Be outside at the stop.
+1. Pupils must be on time!
+Be outside at the stop 10 minutes prior to stop time.
 In extreme weather pupils may wait inside, but must be on the way to the bus as it approaches.
 The bus cannot wait beyond its regular schedule for those who are tardy.

 While on the Bus:

 2. Classroom conduct is expected.
 In the interest of safety, only low conversational volume levels are acceptable.
 Unnecessary conversation with the driver is prohibited while the bus is moving.